How we automated IBM DataPower development and enhanced our Managed Services customer experience

 In short order, we created an IntelliJ plugin that allowed us to instantly upload changes to the appliance and we built a light framework to automate building of services.
-Git, Jenkins, Docker and Gradle scripts did the rest.
+Git, Jenkins, Docker, and Gradle scripts did the rest.
 We applied similar principles to API Connect installations with the same great result.
-Considering how much time this has saved and how much easier the code became to read, it instantly made using console or even “manual” SOMA interface look archaic.
+Considering how much time this has saved and how much easier the code became to read, it instantly made using a console or even a “manual” SOMA interface look archaic.

 Get in touch